 It is impracticable to estimate the effect of this change on future periods because movements in foreign exchange rates cannot be predicted.

 (f).
 Segment Reporting

-AASB 8 Operating Segments has been adopted as of 1 July 2009.
-Operating segments are now reported based on internal reporting provided to the Managing Director and Chief Executive Officer who is the Group's chief operating decision maker.
-This has resulted in China being identified as an operating segment as disclosed in Note 5; previously China was part of the Asia Pacific operating segment.
+Operating segments are reported based on internal reporting provided to the Managing Director and Chief Executive Officer who is the Group's chief operating decision maker.